rikluost/sdr_ofdm_dataset_v1/README.md

 ### Transmission

-Figure 1 illustrates the structure of the OFDM Transmission Time Interval (TTI) block, comprising 128 frequency-domain subcarriers, of which 101 are modulated.
-The remaining subcarriers—including the DC component (unmodulated)—are not used for data transmission.
-In the time-domain dimension, each TTI consists of 14 OFDM symbols, as shown in the visualization.
+Figure 1 illustrates the structure of the OFDM TTI, comprising 128 frequency-domain subcarriers, of which 101 are modulated.
+The remaining subcarriers, including the offsets and DC component (unmodulated), are not used for data transmission.
+In the time-domain dimension, each TTI consists of 14 OFDM symbols.
 Pilot subcarrier positions, essential for channel estimation, are highlighted in green.
-Within the provided code context, this representation is referred to as the "OFDM-mask."
+Within the provided code context, this representation is referred to as the "OFDM-mask, which then is populated with modulated user data and pilots."

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_blockmask.png)